browserengineering/book/book/invalidation.md

 down the browser for users, non-essential assertions are "compiled out" in the *release build*, which is what end-users run.
-The *debug build*, which browser engineers use when debugging or developing new features.
-Automated tests also keep these assertions on.
-Debug builds also compile in debugging features like [sanitizers][ffx-sanitizers], while release builds instead use optimizations [like PGO][chrome-pgo].
+The *debug build*, which browser engineers use when debugging or developing new features, and also in automated tests.
+Debug builds also compile in debugging features like [sanitizers][ffx-sanitizers], while release builds instead use heavy-weight optimizations [like PGO][chrome-pgo].

 :::